 According to Yahoo!
 Finance, Salesforce has a consensus projected EPS of $3.75 in 2021.
 If we divide the current stock price by this projected EPS, we get the following result:

-This tells us that in the coming year, we can expect Salesforce to trade with a 67.30 P/E ratio – a ratio slightly lower than today’s TTM P/E ratio.
-However, this number can be problematic for a number of reasons:
+This tells us that in the coming year, we can expect Salesforce to trade with a 61.94 P/E – a ratio significantly lower than today’s 92.5 — and certainly nowhere near the 828.7 in March.
+However, this number can be problematic for a couple reasons.

 What is a Good P/E Ratio?

-The P/E ratio is not a liquidity ratio, profitability ratio or risk ratio.
+It’s important to understand what P/E is intended to measure.
+It’s not a liquidity ratio, profitability ratio or risk ratio.
 Rather, it is a market multiple ratio.
 It simply shows how much money people are willing to pay for a stock today based on its past or future EPS.
 If one is a value investor, a high P/E may illustrate a stock with unacceptable risk.
 A high P/E could mean that a stock is overvalued, and its price is too high relative to its earnings.

 Furthermore, when assessing a technology company P/E ratio, it should be compared to 5 of its top industry competitors and the tech heavy NASDAQ first.
 As previously calculated, Salesforce’s TTM P/E ratio is 88.55 while its forward P/E ratio is 67.30.
 Let’s see how that stacks up to some of its competitors as of October 1, 2020: